yassinecc/articles/articleStripe.md

 If you repeat the above example a certain number of times, you will see in your payment history a long list of unrelated charges.
 If payment is the last step of an authenticated process (as it should be!), this means that you won't be able to associate customers to the payments they have made.

 The next step is to charge a specific Stripe `customer` with the payment.
-We can create a customer with a token using `customers.create({ email: $YOUR_EMAIL, source: $TOKEN_ID, })`.
+We can create a customer with a token using `customers.create({ email: test@test.com, source: TOKEN_ID, })`.
 Note that the token will be unusable after that i.e. you won't be able to create a charge with it.
 Instead, modify your `doPayment` route in the back-end:

 ```js
 app.post('/api/doPayment/', (req, res) => {